SorenA/micro-mqtt-auth-api-microservice/README.md

 If no AuthToken is present, it will not be required from the micro-mqtt-broker requests, allowing open access.

+## Database

+The folder `/sql` contains scripts for creating the tables with minimum needed fields, and a seed script for example data.

 ## Development

 Copy `appsettings.Development.json.example` to  `appsettings.Development.json` and configure it to your local environment.